kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 As of version v0.5.1, docker images including the support for `--node-group-auto-discovery` is not yet published to official repository.
 Please checkout the latest source of this project locally and run `REGISTRY=<your docker repo> make release` to build and push an image yourself.
-Then, a manifest like below would run a cluster-autoscaler which auto-discovers ASGs tagged with `k8s.io/cluster-autoscaler/enabled` to be node groups.
+Then, a manifest like below would run a cluster-autoscaler which auto-discovers ASGs tagged with `k8s.io/cluster-autoscaler/enabled` and `kubernetes.io/cluster/<YOUR CLUSTER NAME>` to be node groups.
+Note that:

+* `kubernetes.io/cluster/<YOUR CLUSTER NAME>` is required when `k8s.io/cluster-autoscaler/enabled` is used across many clusters to prevent ASGs from different clusters recognized as the node groups
-Please notice that there are no `--nodes` flags passed to cluster-autoscaler in this setup.
+* There are no `--nodes` flags passed to cluster-autoscaler because the node groups are automatically discovered by tags

 ```yaml
 ---